eralchemy/eralchemy/README.md

 pip install bigquery-erd
 ```

-`ERAlchemy` requires [GraphViz](http://www.graphviz.org/download) to generate the graphs and Python.
+`eralchemy` requires [GraphViz](http://www.graphviz.org/download) to generate the graphs and Python.
 Both are available for Windows, Mac and Linux.

 ## Usage